 Dr Martyn Taylor is a Partner in the Sydney office.
 He heads the telecommunications business group in the Asia-Pacific region.
-He is both a corporate/commercial lawyer and a well-known competition and regulatory specialist.
+He is both a corporate and commercial lawyer and a well-known competition and regulatory specialist.

 IFLR 1000 states “Taylor is recommended for his expertise in telecommunications, media, infrastructure, competition and regulatory matters”.

-As well as holding a PhD in competition law, Martyn is a qualified economist and has advanced postgraduate qualifications in corporate finance (M&A, project finance, venture capital, private equity).
-He is described as “smart, efficient, friendly” and having a “deep understanding of industry issues.
+As well as holding a PhD in competition and commercial law, Martyn is a qualified economist and he holds a masters’ degree in corporate finance (M&A, project finance, venture capital, private equity).
+He is described as “smart, efficient, friendly” and having a “deep understanding of industry issues”.

-- Energy: Martyn has substantial expertise in energy with a focus on electricity, oil and gas.
+- Energy & resources: Martyn has substantial expertise in electricity, oil and gas, commodities and resources.
 He started his career in-house working on power project developments.
-He subsequently acted in the development and reform of the NZ electricity market, as well as various M&A transactions.
-Over the years, he has acted for numerous generators, oil & gas producers, joint ventures, refiners/processors, pipeline operators, transmission operators, distributors, and retailers.
+He subsequently acted in electricity market reforms and in many M&A deals, JVs and commercial disputes.
+Over the years, he has acted for generators, oil & gas producers, joint ventures, refiners/processors, pipeline operators, transmission operators, distributors, and retailers.
 He has also worked on public private partnerships, producer board reform, and major LNG projects.

-Martyn is affiliated with various academic institutions and professional organisations, including holding board and executive positions.
+Martyn is affiliated with various professional and academic organisations, including holding board and executive positions.
 He has published extensively.
 Before joining Norton Rose Fulbright, Martyn was a Partner in another top tier law firm.

 In June 2013, the State Government of New South Wales (NSW Government) announced as part of its state budget that it would privatise the Port of Newcastle....

 Norton Rose Fulbright has been appointed as lead international counsel to support Ooredoo (formerly Qatar Telecom) in the greenfields deployment of a multi-billion d.